evbox/station-simulator/ui/README.md

 # EVSE GUI
-A GUI for the EVSE simulator.
+A GUI for the EVSE simulator CLI.

 ## Design
 Uses [Electron](https://www.electronjs.org/) to package the app, Vue3 for the UI and a node bridge to the java simulator.